Episode Transcript

 Speaker 1 (01:08:10):

-You don't even have to say please.
-You can just
+You don't even have to say please you can just

 hit command or something.
-They probably it's crazy man.
-Wild world.
+They probably it's crazy, man, wild world.

-Esob is at the forefront.
+ESOB is at the forefront.
 What's the best way for

 people to dive in look at some of the stuff

-Dot com dot com And no matter where you're out
+Is USA or just dot com dot com And no

-in the world, it'll take you to the right country
+matter where you're out in the world, it'll take you

-portion of that website.
-So if you're over in Europe,
+So if you're over in Europe, it would take you

-it would take you to the East saub dot com
+to the East sub dot com that's in Europe.
+Same

-that's in Europe.
-Same thing for North America.
-Here, it'll
+thing for North America.
+Here, it'll take you to eastaub

 Speaker 1 (01:08:48):

-to check out.
+check out.
 And man, they're doing some really cool things.

 some shut the front door.
-It's awesome, hey man, thanks
+It's awesome.
+Hey man, thanks

 (01:09:09):